biocatiit/website/content/scihi/2010_push_pull_plant_virus.rst

         section that hijacks the large subunit of the host ribosome to make viral proteins.
         There is a large symmetric loop within the RBSE, which plays a key role in coordinating translation and replication.
-The structure determination achived by the researchers in this study offers the global structure of this loop, the 102-nucleotide RBSE RNA.
+The structure determination achieved by the researchers in this study offers the global structure of this loop, the 102-nucleotide RBSE RNA.
 The structure reveals that it shares almost every structural feature with transfer RNA (tRNA) in solution, as if the 102-nt RBSE were a large cousin of tRNA.
 There are two hairpins, H1 and H2,